ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

  * **To prevent bugs.**
    A type system enables moving invariants out of documentation and into the program where they can be mechanically enforced.
+   For example for renaming fields, a type system can be useful to ensure you updated all usages.
  * **To make code more self-documenting.**
    If you have ever worked in a large untyped Python or Javascript codebase, you might recognize this problem: